Sub Rosa, a system of quasiperiodic rhombic substitution tilings with n-fold rotational symmetry: Introduction

 \section{Introduction}

-A tiling is a covering of the infinite plane using copies of a finite number of different prototiles, without leaving gaps or letting the tiles to overlap.
+A tiling is a covering of the infinite plane using copies of a finite number of different prototiles, without leaving gaps or letting the tiles overlap.
 In this paper we consider edge-to-edge substitution tilings of the plane with rhombuses whose edges are of unit length.
-Edge-to-edge condition means that two tiles in the tiling are either disjoint, have one common vertex or have one common edge.
+The edge-to-edge condition means that two tiles in the tiling are either disjoint, have one common vertex or have one common edge.
+A substitution rule tells how to replace enlarged tiles by patches of tiles.
+By iterating the process of inflating the tiles and substituting the corresponding patches, one obtains a sequence whose limit is a tiling of the infinite plane.
+Such substitutions are a popular way to produce non-periodic tilings.
+The Penrose tilings~\cite{Gardner,Penrose} are the best known examples of this effect.

 We say that a tiling has $n$-fold \emph{rotational symmetry\/} (with center $P$) if the tiling is invariant under the rotation around $P$ by the angle $\frac{2\pi}{n}$.
+Note that this requires a perfect global symmetry of the entire tiling.
 There may exist an infinite number of centers of rotation for $n$-fold rotations only if $n=2,3,4$ or $6$.
 For all other values there can be at most one central point of rotational symmetry.
 This fact is known as the \emph{crystallographic restriction}.

 All our tilings are by rhombic prototiles with unit length sides.
 As usual we shall define the substitution process in two steps.
 A tile is first enlarged by a constant called the \emph{scaling factor}.
 The enlarged tile is then replaced by a patch of prototiles that cover the same area as the enlarged tile does.
 This second step is called the \emph{substitution rule}.
 The boundaries of this new replaced tile do not have to go along the boundaries of the merely enlarged tile but their areas have to be equal.
-If there is some kind of ``dips'' inwards in the perimeter of the replaced tile also corresponding ``dips'' outwards have to exist and in the right places, so that no overlapping occurs along the edge of two neighbouring enlarged tiles.
+If there are some kind of ``dips'' inwards in the perimeter of the replaced tile also corresponding ``dips'' outwards have to exist and in the right places, so that no overlapping occurs along the edge of two neighbouring enlarged tiles.
 This condition can be guaranteed by an associated \emph{edge substitution rule}.

 Starting with any tile, the substitution process may be iterated to obtain higher order images.
 The substitution is {\em primitive\/} if there exists $k$ such that the $k$'th order image of every tile contains a copy of every prototile.
 All our substitutions will be primitive with $k=1$, so that each tile appears in the image of each tile.